Physio Edge podcast

 • Progressing exercises to incorporate functional positions

-Andrew Ryan is a Sports Physio with the Australian Qantas Wallabies, and in this weeks episode Andrew and I chat about acute injury management, player screening, on-season treatment, corks, and adductors.
+Andrew Ryan is a Sports Physio with the Australian Qantas Wallabies, and in this weeks episode Andrew and I chat about acute injury management, player screening, on-season treatment, corks, adductors.
 Some great insights into elite sports management.
+This podcast is brought to you by Physio Edge, hosted by David Pope, and sponsored by Clinical Edge.

 Analyse movement using your manual skills and palpation, plus insights into what clinical expertise and “Evidence Based Practice” really means - an interview with LJ Lee.